tguless/HierarchyCMS/README.md

 Facebook has since introduced the idea of "profiles" to achieve the same.

+## What is with the Name?

+CMS short for Content Management System is an ever common term used for projects like WordPress and Drupal.

+Content Management Systems all have an extensible system for creating new content types, and that's where this project best fit the concept of a CMS.

+The "Hierarchy" portion of the name was to reflect the data structure that most typically represents user profiles and the data that is related to them.

+At the top of the hierarchy is the user's login, and below that top level would be the personas that belong to the login, and each persona might have a friend list, posts etc.

+The data ultimately ends up having a hierarchical organization with the user's login being the top node, and the rest of the user's content being descendants that branch off the top node.

+The more common term used to describe this type of data representation / organization is the term "Graph", so the project could have also been called GraphCMS.

 ## What Features did it Come With?

 At launch it came with the following features